 As of 31 May 2020, there were 32 women treated with rimegepant who reported pregnancies during the rimegepant clinical development program (in addition to 1 pregnancy reported in a partner assigned to rimegepant).
-Of these 32 treated women, 11 reported live births (in addition to 1 partner pregnancy), 6 reported spontaneous abortions (SABs), 3 reported elective abortions, 4 had subsequently negative urine or serum pregnancy test results, and the 8 remaining women had unknown pregnancy outcomes and/or only an approximate due date was reported with no further follow-up information.
-There were 4 women assigned to placebo who reported pregnancies (in addition to 1 partner pregnancy), 2 had subsequent negative urine pregnancy test results, and 1 had an unknown pregnancy outcome.
+Of these 32 treated women, 11 reported live births (in addition to 1 partner pregnancy), 6 reported SABs, 3 reported elective abortions, 4 had subsequently negative urine or serum pregnancy test results, and the 8 remaining women had unknown pregnancy outcomes and/or only an approximate due date was reported with no further follow-up information.
+There were 4 women assigned to placebo who reported pregnancies (in addition to 1 partner pregnancy reported in a partner assigned to placebo): 1 resulted in a live birth (in addition to 1 partner pregnancy), 2 had subsequent negative urine pregnancy test results, and 1 had an unknown pregnancy outcome.